DEDaniel/electron-slider/README.md

 - [ ] think about how to handle current images
 - [ ] option to add new images (firebase?)
 - [ ] add more things to the TODO list 😎

+This application is using the following [Slider](https://www.jssor.com/) library.